ryanlorica/processing-element/README.md

 4. number of inputs,
 5. and number of outputs.

 The number of inputs and outputs is automatically set via a global SIMD configuration.
+The RFs are also fully addressable to enable emerging dataflows.

 ### Adder Block
 The adder is slightly complicated; this is to enable both SIMD MACs and SIMD additions.
 It is of a configurable input width and bitwidth.
 It can also be configured pre-synthesis to be able to add in parallel, as a tree, or both.
 For example, one configured to do both may have 256 input pairs, but based on a control signal, will either reduce groups of 16 to 16 outputs or simply add all 256 pairs in parallel.
 One configured as a 256:1 tree may simply always reduce 256 inputs to one output.